-Toward Freedom online publication recently spoke with Zibechi about the impacts of the progressive governments in South America, the rise of the far right, the politics of extractivism in oil, gas, and mining industries, and how women and youth represent the hope of building a new world.
+Toward Freedom online publication recently spoke with Zibechi about the impacts of the progressive/left “pink tide” governments in South America, the rise of the far right, the politics of extractivism in oil, gas, and mining industries, and how women and youth represent the hope of building a new world.
 Of particular interest to Zibechi in this interview are the ways in which social movements in the region have revitalized themselves in the face of state co-optation and the new right-wing wave.
-This piece originally appeared in Towards Freedom.

 Jeff Abbott: What is the state of the social movements in South America after a decade of Progressivism?